-Most weight loss programs do not work and can actually harm your health.
-If you want to lose weight the healthy way and keep it off then read on to find out how.
+Most weight loss programs do not work and can harm your health.
+If you want to lose weight healthy and keep it off, read on to find out how.

-These tips are backed up by science and have been found to be effective.
+These tips are backed up by science and be effective.

 Drink Water Before Meals

 Drinking water can help you lose weight.
-It can boost metabolism by 24-30% over a period of 1 to 1.5 hours, helping you burn calories.
+It can boost metabolism by 24-30% over 1 to 1.5 hours, helping you burn calories.

 Eat Eggs or Any Protein For Breakfast